 Fig. 1.
 Languages with ejective consonants in the PHOIBLE database.

-Impressionistically, the distribution of ejectives according to PHOIBLE is quite similar as in WALS, with particularly salient hotspots in the North American Northwest and California (near the Rocky Mountains), Mesoamerica, the Andes, the Ethiopian highlands, and the Caucasus.
+Impressionistically, the distribution of ejectives according to PHOIBLE is quite similar as in WALS, with particularly salient hotspots in North America (in the Northwest and California, near the Rocky Mountains), Mesoamerica, the Andes in South America, the Ethiopian highlands in North Africa, and the Caucasus in Eurasia.

-To assess whether the distribution of ejectives responds to elevation as the visual impression suggests, Everett (2013a) obtained abstract point coordinates (latitude and longitude) as provided by the WALS database.
+To assess whether the distribution of ejectives responds to elevation as the visual impression suggests, Everett (2013a) obtained geographic point coordinates (latitude and longitude) as provided by the WALS database.
 Points are mostly chosen such that they correspond to the center of the languages range, though for some languages idiosyncratic choices have been made (for instance, Russian appears to have been placed at the coordinates of Moscow).
-These Everett used, in turn, to obtain a measure for the elevation associated with each sampled language, more precisely, with each point coordinate that is representing a sampled language
+In turn, Everett used these coordinates to obtain a measure for the elevation associated with each language in the sample.

-Descriptively, the result was that the mean elevation (as extracted on the basis of WALS coordinates) for languages with ejectives was 955 masl and that without them was at 631 masl.
+Descriptively, the result was that the mean elevation (as extracted on the basis of WALS coordinates) for languages with ejectives was 955 meters above sea level and that without them was at 631.
 To investigate further, Everett defined “high elevation zones”, i.e. regions “greater than 1500 m in altitude, plus land within 200 km of such a region of high altitude.”
-The resulting 2 x 2 classification (presence vs. absence of ejective consonants and location of a language within such a “high elevation zone” vs. location outside) showed a statistically significant differences; later in the analysis, Everett (2013a) demonstrates that with ejectives that are outside the region are closer on average to such regions than those without.
+The resulting 2 x 2 classification (presence vs. absence of ejective consonants and location of a language within such a “high elevation zone” vs. location outside) showed a statistically significant difference; later in the analysis, Everett (2013a) demonstrates that languages with ejectives that are outside high elevation zones thus defined are closer on average to such regions than those without.

 For quite some time, it has been recognized that both genealogical and areal biases must be taken into account when assessing typological distributions.
 Everett (2013a) does address the possibility that the distribution of ejectives and the impression that they tend to occur at higher altitudes may be influenced by particular language families.
-However, he outrightly dismisses the idea that genealogical biases might confound the results by observing that in those regions where ejectives cluster together it is always several language families that are represented and contribute to the apparent pattern.
+However, he outrightly dismisses the idea that genealogical biases might confound the results by observing that, in those regions where ejectives cluster together, it is always several language families that are represented and that contribute to the apparent pattern.
 Making the pioneering observation of large-scale areality in word order regularities, Dryer (1989) suggested that that a typological correlation can be considered genuine if it occurs in five of six so-called “macro areas” which have since then become a sort of widely applied quasi-standard in assessing areal effects in evaluations of typological distributions and correlations.
 Not situating his own analysis in this context explicitly, Everett offers a similar analysis by calculating the differences separately for Africa, Eurasia, South America and North America, noting that the expected differential occurs in Africa, Eurasia, and South America but not in North America (however, the difference is significant only for Africa as Everett 2013a’s Table 5 shows, but it does come out as significant throughout on the basis of a larger analysis informally offered in Everett 2013b; in both cases, no correction for multiple testing appears to have been carried out).